nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 If you're a Godot C# developer, you might have stumbled over the Chickensoft tools.
 The folks over at the organization has done a wonderful job showcasing the architecture and packages in their [GameDemo](https://github.com/chickensoft-games/GameDemo).

-**However, taking it all in at once can show quite daunting.**
+**However, taking it all in at once can be quite daunting.**

 In this post, I hope to introduce the Chickensoft concepts, progressively adding them to a Chickensoft game template project as we run into good use cases.

 > 🙋🏼 I'm not providing any golden paths or silver bullets here.
-I will be using the Chickensoft packages **as I understand them**.
+I will be using the Chickensoft packages **as I understand them**, essentially recreating my personal journey learning these tools!

 We'll start things off really simple - let's cook some chicken! 🐔